wtegge2/cluster_in_notebook_instructions/README.md

 **Note**: This will print out a big message.
 Look for a line in the output that contains the 'Local Node IP'.
 This corresponds to the HAL node that your Jupyter Notebook is running on.
 This IP is important.
 You need to take note of this IP as it will be used in the next step.

-It should look something like: "Local node IP: 192.168.20.8"
+It should look something like (exact number differs depending on which HAL node you are on): "Local node IP: 192.168.20.8"

-**6**.
+Also, this may not work the first time you run it.
+A different message may print out that does not contain the local node IP mentioned above.
+If this occurs, skip to step 7 to shut down the cluster and re-launch the Notebook.

+**5**.
 Create a new code cell below.
 Copy and paste the below code.
 This block of code initiates Ray and connects you to the Ray cluster that you just launched in the previous cell using the Local Node IP you found in the output.
 ```
 import ray
 ray.init(address='ray://<Local_Node_IP_HERE>:10001')